SaikiranKarnam/Coursera_Capstone/README.md

 # Coursera_Capstone
-This repository is a demonstration of how to set up github repository
+This repository is a demonstration for Implementation of Battle of Neighbourhoods